Separating waste: organic waste (GFT)

 Ordering a GFT container

 For the separate collection of organic waste, you will need a GFT bucket or container.
 You do not yet have a GFT container?
-Order one using the online form Order or return a household rubbish bin (kliko).
+Order one via Begin link: Order a household rubbish bin (kliko), end link. .

 Disposing of organic waste

 Residents of the neighbourhood of Ypenburg can use the underground rubbish containers for their organic waste.
-This map shows you where the containers are located.
-You can also dispose of your organic waste at 1 of the waste depots.
+Look at where these Begin link: rubbish containers, end link. are located on the map.

 What is allowed in the GFT bucket or container?